- Collaborate in a writing tutorial

-- Engage in the Richard Blanco Writers Series students work with published writers.
+Through the Richard Blanco Writers Series students work with published writers.

-Students employ design thinking, project based learning, portfolios, speeches, and debates among other means to understand their place in the world.
-Students connect their learning in all realms of the academic, athletic, and residential life.
+Students employ design thinking, project-based learning, portfolios, speeches, and debates to understand their place in the world.

 Four years of English: all students must be enrolled in an English course at all times.

 Students in this course experience a shared curriculum with their Human Geography course from Gould’s History department.
 They work to develop a geographic imagination, so the students can better understand their presence and role in the world.
 Students begin deliberate development of the skills they need for success in high school, and beyond: reading, listening, thinking, and then writing and speaking.
-Reading and annotating texts, the writing process, the Socratic method, group work, project management, academic organization, and media presentation skills are built into the curriculum.
-The course reflects the regions studied in human geography and explores the regions through poetry, fiction, non-fiction, and graphic novels.
-Texts may include The Translator, The Alchemist, Tsotsi, The Boy Who Harnessed the Wind, My Land Sings, Sideways on a Scooter, India Calling, Dreaming in Chinese, Balzac and the Little Chinese Seamstress, Persepolis, Real Time.
+Reading and annotating texts, the writing process, the Socratic discussion method, group work, project management, academic organization, and media presentation skills are built into the curriculum.
+The course reflects the regions studied in Human Geography and explores those regions through poetry, fiction, nonfiction, and graphic novels.
+Texts may include The Translator, The Alchemist, The Boy Who Harnessed the Wind, The Good Braider, Dreaming in Chinese, Balzac and the Little Chinese Seamstress, Persepolis, and Real Time.

 Students in this course experience a shared curriculum with World History and develop an understanding of the history of western culture through literary analysis.
-Developing the analytical vocabulary to reason, to write, and to discuss competently about the underpinnings of western culture and society as it is reflected in literature is the foundation of the curriculum.
+Developing the analytical vocabulary to reason, to write about, and to discuss competently the underpinnings of western culture and society, as it is reflected in literature, is the foundation of the curriculum.
 Students will journey through the history of western literature by reading drama and poems from Ancient Greece, the Medieval period, the Renaissance, and the 20th Century as well as more modern genres of literature such as the novel and graphic novel.
 A variety of creative, analytic, and reflective assignments will assist students’ development of analytical thinking skills, the writing process, academic organization, and an understanding of themselves as learners.
-Texts may include a collection of stories from Greek mythology, Antigone, The Tragical History of Doctor Faustus, Everyman, The Tempest, Frankenstein, Maus, The Sunflower, and Snow in August.
+Texts may include, Antigone, The Tragical History of Doctor Faustus, Everyman, The Tempest, Frankenstein, Maus, The Sunflower, and Snow in August.

-During Gould Academy’s eleventh grade year of English, students will be exposed to a variety of poems, essays, stories, plays, and novels that illuminate the central themes of the course: identity, voice, life, freedom and justice, transcendentalism, and decisions.
-Students will journey through the five realms of English (reading, writing, speaking, listening, and thinking) focusing on literature and language through critical thinking and analytical skill development.
+During Gould Academy’s eleventh grade year of English, students are exposed to a variety of poems, essays, stories, plays, and novels that illuminate the central themes of the course: identity, voice, freedom, justice, transcendentalism, and decision-making.
+Students focus on the five realms of English (reading, writing, speaking, listening, and thinking) to understand literature and language through critical thinking and analytical skill development.
 Each textual analysis starts with essential questions based on each trimester’s themes.
 Students will consider texts in relation to themselves, the world, and other texts.
 Students will use the essential questions from the course to construct their own essential questions for each assigned project.
-In addition to a teacher-edited anthology of poems, short stories, and essays, texts may include The Tribes of Palos Verdes, The Great Gatsby, and Their Eyes Were Watching God.
-(Eleventh grade requirement unless enrolled in AP English Language and Composition)
+In addition to a teacher-edited anthology of poems, short stories, and essays, texts may include The Great Gatsby and Their Eyes Were Watching God.

 (Eleventh grade offering by departmental recommendation.)

 Advanced Placement Literature and Composition is a yearlong challenging course which approaches literature and its themes from a global perspective.
 We will delve into some of the universal themes of humanity through close readings of a variety of works within the evolving literary canon.
 The goal will be to read, discuss, and write about these works with precision, sensitivity, clarity, and imagination.
 The overarching questions will include: How does our past shape our vision of ourselves and our world, our hopes, or our future?
 What is the nature of evil and its punishment?
 What does love teach us about life and ourselves?
 What is literature, and why are we driven to create it?
-Possible reading selections may include Beloved, The Things They Carried, Hamlet, Crime and Punishment, The Stranger, The Poisonwood Bible, Heart of Darkness, Great Expectations, and selections from many poets.
-Students will conference on their writing in class and in the Writing Center.
-Summer reading and writing are required.
-Students enrolled in this course will be expected to take the AP Literature and Composition exam.
+Possible reading selections may include Oedipus, The Awakening, Othello, M. Butterfly, Pride and Prejudice, and Purple Hibiscus.
+Students enrolled in this course will be expected to take the AP English Literature and Composition exam.

 In Western cultures, identity often tends to be defined in binary terms: an individual is either black or white, male or female, native or immigrant.
 This course seeks to explore the nature of identity by focusing on texts in which categories of identity — specifically those of race and nationality — are represented as fluid rather than concrete.
-Texts may include Dreaming in Cuban, Interpreter of Maladies, A Thousand Splendid Suns, among others.
+Texts may include The Kite Runner and The Prince of Los Cocuyos, among others.

 English Department Faculty

-Mrs. Manning attended Simmons College, where she earned her B.A. in English and Education.
+Mrs. Manning attended Simmons, where she earned a B.A. in English and education.
 She worked briefly in public schools before embracing the boarding school life.
-She has taught ninth, tenth, and twelfth graders, headed Davidson Hall, coached Girls’ Soccer, and led the Rugrats Program.
-She enthusiastically supports Gould’s Four Point Program and the Advising Program, and serves as an advisor with her husband, History Teacher Mr. Rob Manning.
-Sometimes, when Mrs. Manning isn’t working with students, she has time to read and cook!
-She and her husband, and their dog, Luna, live on campus in the Hutchinson House.
-Their son, Alec, attends Kenyon College.
+She has taught ninth, tenth, and twelfth graders, headed Davidson Hall, coached girls’ soccer, and led the RugRats Program.
+She enthusiastically supports Gould’s Four Point Program and the Advising Program, and serves as an advisor with her husband, history teacher Rob Manning.
+Sometimes, when she isn’t working with students, she has time to read and cook!
+They live on campus in the Hutchinson House with their dog, Mookie, who is a certified therapy dog.

 Mr. Bean has taught full-time since 1991 in public and private schools in Utah, Massachusetts, and Maine.
 His fiction, non-fiction, journalism, and poetry are widely published, and his commentaries have appeared on National Public Radio.
 He and his wife, Ms. Brooke Libby, Director of College Counseling, live near campus with their daughters Zoe ‘17 and Lilo ‘19; and son, Utah.
 Mr. Bean enjoys protecting and wandering wild places.

 Mr. Riley first imagined teaching after an inspiring experience in 11th grade English at The Noble & Greenough School.
-Graduating from Bates College, he then earned a M.B.A. from Northwestern University.
-Mr. Riley studied in Avignon and Paris, France for parts of both college and graduate school.
-His 30-year business career included over 20 years in the medical device industry, initially as a company owner and ending as the chief executive officer of a New Hampshire subsidiary of The Roche Group of Basel, Switzerland.
-He enjoys helping students learn the real-world benefits of learning to read and think well so they can write clearly and persuasively.
+While at Bates and Northwestern, he found opportunities to study in France.
+His 30-year business career was mostly as a medical-device company owner and as president of a New Hampshire subsidiary of The Roche Group.
+He enjoys helping students understand the real-world benefits of learning to read and think well, so they can write and speak clearly and persuasively.
 He is trying to read everything Jim Harrison wrote.
-An enthusiastic skier and cyclist, has climbed a variety of peaks in the French and Swiss Alps, and has enjoyed ski mountaineering trips including the Haute Route and the Shackleton Traverse across South Georgia Island, and has visited more than 40 countries.
+An enthusiastic skier and cyclist, he has climbed a variety of peaks in the French and Swiss Alps, has enjoyed ski mountaineering trips including the Haute Route and the Shackleton Traverse across South Georgia Island, and has visited more than 40 countries.
 Two of his three children graduated from Gould (and one from Brewster Academy), and he lives on campus with his wife, Betsy, who also teaches at Gould.
 In 2015, the Rileys cycled from Belgium to Turkey.
 Their only distraction from cycling and traveling in warm, beautiful places is their love of skiing and ski touring in cold, snowy places.
-Mr. Riley served on Gould’s Board of Trustees from 2003-2010, chaired Gould’s 2006 Strategic Planning Committee, and delivered Gould’s commencement address in 2011.
-Two of his three children graduated from Gould.
+Mr. Riley served on Gould’s Board of Trustees from 2003 until the beginning of his teaching career in 2010.